Couple Shower, dressed in light.

 ‘Moody Marty – Sure Does Have The Blues’ is a 1m x 1m canvas of my dear friend Marty.
 It is painted in Windsor Blue, Titanium White and Mars Black acrylics.
 At present it is unframed although this can be accomplished here or at the purchasers prefered framers.

-£900 Add to basket
+£900 Add to cart

 Lepidoptera No.5 - The Great Grey Fluttering Lepidoptera No.5 - The Great Grey Fluttering